Yeti-Media/anakin-daemons/README-PatternMatching.txt

 input flags (use one of the following) :

 -iConsole       :       uses console as input
--iUDP <p>	:	uses a UDP socket listening to port p -iTCP <p>	:	uses a TCP socket listening to port p -iDTCP <p>	:	uses a TCP socket listening to port p that allows multiple requests,
-			uses <line> to separate each, line and <end> to mark the end of the message -iHTTP <p>	:	uses a HTTP socket listening to port p
+-iHTTP <p>      :       uses a HTTP socket listening to port p

 output flags (use one of the following) :

--oConsole	: 	uses console as output
--oLogFile   :   logging file
+-oConsole       :       uses console as output -oLogFile       :       logging file path
--oUDP <i> <p>	:	send output to IP i and port p using a UDP socket -oTCP <i> <p>	:	send output to IP i and port p using a TCP socket -oDTCP <i> <p>	:	send output to IP i and port p using a TCP socket
-			message lines are separated with <end> and end of message is marked with <end>
 -oHTTP          :       if iHTTP is used then this must be used as well

 Requests :